Events in JDK 1.1 : Java Glossary

 In addition to the complete revamping of how it works inside, some of the interfacing details have changed too.
 The names of the various Events no longer live in the Event class.
 They live in the various subclasses of AWTEvent e.g. WindowEvent.WINDOW_CLOSED.
 Some Events have been renamed.
 WINDOW_DESTROY is now WINDOW_CLOSED.
 You can no longer access the source and id fields of an Event directly.
 You must call getSource and getID. handleEvent is now called processEvent.
 See my essay on JDK 1.0 events, primarily now of historical interest.

-Changes with JDK 1.3
+Changes with Java version 1.3

-Starting with JDK 1.3 it is possible to insert custom Events into the system Event queue with awt.EventQueue.invokeLater( Runnable r ) (or invokeAndWait).
+Starting with Java version 1.3 it is possible to insert custom Events into the system Event queue with awt.EventQueue.invokeLater( Runnable r ) (or invokeAndWait).
 It also appears to be possible to take direct control of the Event queue by sub-classing it using getToolkit().getSystemEventQueue().push( subclass of awt.EventQueue).
 You could then add some monitoring debug code for example.

 The catch is MouseEvents you create this way don’t move the mouse cursor.
 To insert native events that will, see the Robot class.
 It can also be used to generate synthetic keystroke events.
 The Robot class helps you create self running demos.